-A member may alter a motion of which he/she has given notice (but not yet moved) with the consent of the meeting, which will be signified without discussion.
+A member may alter a motion of which they have given notice (but not yet moved) with the consent of the meeting, which will be signified without discussion.

-A member may alter a motion which he/she has moved without notice with the consent of both the meeting and the seconder, which will be signified without discussion.
+A member may alter a motion which they have moved without notice with the consent of both the meeting and the seconder, which will be signified without discussion.